 Twitter states that right after a tweet is posted, it is ranked on the basis of a relevance model.
 This relevance model is based on algorithms that define whether a particular tweet will be relevant for you.

 Twitter algorithm and content ranking parameters change constantly.
-But, an official post official post on Twitter’s blog from 2017 states a few crucial points to keep in mind when implementing a Twitter strategy and maximizing reach.
+But, an official post on Twitter’s blog from 2017 states a few crucial points to keep in mind when implementing a Twitter strategy and maximizing reach.
 The excerpts below are a direct quote from Twitter’s official blog:

 - The Tweet itself: Its recency, presence of media cards (image or video), total interactions (e.g. number of Retweets or likes)